AddisonGoolsbee/sir-stabbys-torture-device/README.md

 - `source venv/bin/activate`
 - `pip install -r requirements.txt`

-In addition, you will need an OpenAI key, which should be put in a `.env` file following the example of `.env.example`.
+You will need to make an `.env` file following the template of `.env.example`.
+It requires three environment variables:

+- **OPENAI_API_KEY**: Key to use OpenAI's GPT4.
 Using GPT4 will cost you money, so be careful!
-Our GPT has been specially configured to emboy Sir Stabby, if you are setting this up on your own, you will have to set your own rules for the AI
+- **BIRDFLOP_API_KEY**: Key to use Birdflop, which is the website that contains the transcript at the end of the exhibit
+- **AGENT_ESP_PORT**: the port that Sir Stabby plugs into on the agent computer

+## File Structure

+- `agent` holds the arduino file `agent.ino`, which is the code for Sir Stabby's ESP32
+- `.env.example` shows a template for the `.env` file you will need to make to use GPT4
-...
+- ...

 ## TODO